sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 yarn run transfer
 ```

-The example will use `@polkadot/keyring` in conjuction with the sygma-sdk to create a transfer from Roccoco-Phala to Goerli with the `PHA` token.
+The example will use `@polkadot/keyring` in conjunction with the sygma-sdk to create a transfer from Rococo-Phala to Goerli with the `PHA` token.
 It will be received on Goerli as a `gPHA` token.

 Replace the placeholder values in the script with your own Substrate wallet mnemonic and destination EVM address.